inossidabile/sunscraper/README.md

 Sunscraper
 ==========

+**DEPRECATED**: Sunscraper is not actively supported anymore.
+We are still here to accept pull requests but you better be using another headless scraping solution.

 Sunscraper is a gem for prerendering pages with hashbang URLs like `http://whatever.com/#!/page`.

 It works by loading content in the embedded web browser and waiting for a JavaScript method to be